Get E-Book

 ee.emit('event');

 Without captureRejections, the async listener returns a rejected promise that nobody awaits.
-It becomes an unhandled rejection - the process.on('unhandledRejection') handler fires, and depending on your Node version, the process may terminate.
-With captureRejections, EventEmitter .then()s the return value and routes any rejection to the 'error' handler.
+It becomes an unhandled rejection: the process.on('unhandledRejection') handler fires, and depending on your Node version and flags, the process may terminate.
+With captureRejections, EventEmitter attaches a rejection handler to the returned thenable.
 The emitter can also define a Symbol.for('nodejs.rejection') method to customize how rejections are handled instead of routing them to 'error'.

-This is a bridge between EventEmitter's synchronous dispatch model and the async/await world.
-The listener itself still starts synchronously - emit() calls it on the current stack.
-But if the listener is an async function, it returns a promise immediately (the async function's body runs synchronously up to the first await, then the promise is returned). captureRejections attaches a rejection handler to that promise.
-The rejection handler runs later, on a subsequent microtask, when the promise settles.
+This connects EventEmitter's synchronous dispatch model to async/await error flow without making dispatch itself asynchronous.
+The listener still starts synchronously because emit() calls it on the current stack.
+If the listener is an async function, it returns a promise immediately: the function body runs synchronously up to the first await, then the promise is returned. captureRejections attaches a rejection handler to that promise.
+The rejection is observed asynchronously, and Node routes the resulting error on a later turn of the scheduling machinery.
 The error routing to 'error' is therefore asynchronous relative to the original emit() call, even though the initial listener invocation was synchronous.

 The Error Event Contract

 The 'error' event has behavior that no other event name has.
-If you call emit('error', err) and there are no listeners for 'error', Node doesn't return false and silently continue.
-It throws the error.
-If the first argument is an Error instance, it throws that directly.
-If it's something else, Node wraps it in an Error with a message like "Unhandled error. (value)" and throws that wrapper.
+If you call emit('error', err) and there are no listeners for 'error', Node does not return false and continue.
+It throws.
+If the first argument is an Error instance, Node throws that directly.
+If the value is something else, Node throws an ERR_UNHANDLED_ERROR wrapper whose message includes the original value.

 const ee = new EventEmitter();